 5. InterContinental Bora Bora Le Moana Resort

 It's impossible to feel stressed at the InterContinental Bora Bora Le Moana Resort.
-The sister resort of the InterContinental Bora Bora Resort & Thalasso Spa, this pretty spot boasts 61 spacious rooms/bungalows (overwater and on land), as well as a private, white sandy beach and pool.
+The sister resort of the InterContinental Bora Bora Resort & Thalasso Spa, this pretty spot boasts 61 spacious rooms/bungalows (overwater and on land), as well as a private, white sandy beach and a pool.

 The resort's luxe suites are the stuff of dreams.
 Thatched roofs overhang the overwater bungalows, which come complete with outdoor showers and a private terrace.
 Breakfast is served daily to your bungalow, and other meals can be enjoyed at one of two on-site restaurants.

-Stand up paddleboard, kayak, canoe, sail, swim, or jump into the pool.
+Stand-up paddleboard, kayak, canoe, sail, swim, or jump into the pool.
 There are so many ways to enjoy this luxurious retreat that lies on the south side of Bora Bora's main island, a short eight kilometers from Vaitape.

 Don't miss out on an underwater adventure.
 Bora Bora is one of the best places to go snorkeling in the world, and you can borrow equipment easily from the resort.

 The best part of waking up at the Sofitel Bora Bora Private Island Resort is the soothing sound of waves gently traveling to shore below your overwater bungalow.

 Set on Motu Piti U'uta island in the middle of Matira Bay, this oasis is surrounded by the most magnificent turquoise lagoon, so inviting, you'll immediately want to jump in.
 It's only a short boat trip from the main island of Bora Bora.